GoPro goes large and small with new lineup

 You can see its smaller, lighter form factor appealing to cyclists, snowboarders and others who mount a GoPro on their helmet (and GoPro says the Mini has been optimised for point-of-view footage).

-The trade-off is you lose the full-size Hero's front and rear screens, and the battery is built-in (with a rated life of ) so you can't swap in a replacement in the field.
+The trade-off is you lose the full-size Hero's front and rear screens, and the battery is built-in so you can't swap in a replacement in the field.

 Pricing and availability